 Genovese Group: Classic large leaf from the Genoa area of Italy, the pesto capital of the world.

-Purple Group: Basils with dark purple to bronze foliage; often very decorative
+Purple Group: Basils with dark purple to bronze foliage.
+They are often very decorative.

 Other Basils: A selection of basils with distinctive flavors and aromas.